averagehuman/doc-javanotes/en/8/index.rst

-I n previous chapters, we have covered the fundamentals of programming.
+In previous chapters, we have covered the fundamentals of programming.
 The chapters that follow this one will cover more advanced aspects of programming.
 The ideas that are presented will generally be more complex and the programs that use them a little more complicated.
-This relatively short chapter is a kind of turning point in which we look at the problem of getting such complex programs right .
+This relatively short chapter is a kind of turning point in which we look at the problem of getting such complex programs right.

 Computer programs that fail are much too common.
 Programs are fragile.
 A tiny error can cause a program to misbehave or crash.
 Most of us are